BevanR/decisionTree/README.md

 # Decision Tree

-An algorithm & user interface component (for web pages) to parse and make decisions through a tree of nested inter-dependent questions.
+An algorithm & user interface component (for web pages) to parse and make decisions through a tree of nested questions with dependencies.
 This javascript implementation depends on jQuery but that dependency is easy to remove.

 ## Usage